 Steve was God's special agent of grace in my life.
-Without his presence, any help you may have received from this blog over the last nine years wouldn't have happened.
+Without his presence, any help you may have received from this blog over the last eleven years wouldn't have happened.
 When I think of that I get a sense that our God is a big God.
 One man helps one man who helps other men.
-The impact of Steve's grace has reached thousands of couples based on the almost 1,000,000 lifetime page views for this blog.
+The impact of Steve's grace has reached thousands of couples based on the over 1,000,000 lifetime page views for this blog.

-If your marriage is struggling through infidelity or for any reason whatsoever find some hope here on the blog or let us know if we can help in other ways.
+If your marriage is struggling through infidelity, or for any reason whatsoever, find some hope here or let us know if we can help in other ways.